 The set values PSEL and CSEL are generated from, for example, the reference voltage VREF, using potentiometers for each.
 Hence the electronic load can selectively work in current limiting or power limiting mode.
 According to the specification of max.
-5 mA for the VREF output, potentiometers of at least 10 k $\Omega$ must be used.
+5 mA for the VREF output, potentiometers with a value of 10 $k\Omega$ or higher should be used.